aws-samples/shopfloor-connectivity/docs/targets/aws-sitewise.md

 <td>Alias of the asset property</td>
 <td>String</td>
 <td>Only one of the property id, name, external id or alias must be specified
-If ProperyAlias is used for all properties of an asset then the AssetId, AssetName and AssetExternalId must not be configured for that asset.</td>
+If ProperyyAlias is used for all properties of an asset then the AssetId, AssetName and AssetExternalId must not be configured for that asset.</td>
 </tr>

 <tr class="even">